redhat-appstudio/infra-deployments/README.md

 ## Component testing and building of images

 [Pipelines as Code](https://pipelinesascode.com/) is deployed and available for testing and building of images.
-To test and run builds for a component, create the necessary resources.
+To test and run builds for a component, add your github repository to `components/tekton-ci/repository.yaml`.
-The `gitops` component can be used as an example.

-These are the steps to create a component pipeline:

-1) Create a `.tekton` directory under the component directory.
-Example: `components/(team-name)/.tekton`.
-2) Create the Tekton resources to trigger and run the pipeline.
-    - Repository: The Repository configures Pipelines as Code to monitor changes in your repository.
-    - PersistentVolumeClaim: A workspace for the pipeline.
-    - ServiceAccount: This will be the service account the pipeline will run as.
-    - Kustomization: This is necessary to install the component resources defined above.

-Target repository has to have installed GitHub app - [AppStudio Staging CI](https://github.com/apps/appstudio-staging-ci) and pipelineRuns created in `.tekton` folder, example [Build Service](https://github.com/redhat-appstudio/build-service/tree/main/.tekton)
+Target repository has to have installed GitHub app - [AppStudio Staging CI](https://github.com/apps/appstudio-staging-ci) and pipelineRuns created in `.tekton` folder, example [Build Service](https://github.com/redhat-appstudio/build-service/tree/main/.tekton).
+Target image repository in quay.io must exist and robot account `redhat-appstudio+staginguser` has to have `write` permission on the repository.

 ## Maintaining your components